- 1 What is Upma?

-Upma is basically a savory thick porridge from dry-roasted semolina which is seasoned with spices and herbs.
+Upma is a breakfast dish made from dry-roasted semolina and seasoned with spices and herbs.
 Though originating from South India, it is a favorite breakfast all over India simply because it is low in calories and easy to make.

 Here, I would like to mention that Sooji and Rawa are the different names of Semolina only.
 In north India, we call it Sooji whereas, in the South, they call it Rawa.

 You can add as many veggies as you like to Upma and make it truly healthy as well as delicious.